The U.S. economy ended 2022 on a high note. This year is looking different

 When a movie night costs $100 for a family of four

-Consumer spending — a major driver of the economy — has held up relatively well, despite high prices.
+Consumer spending — a major driver of the economy — continued to increase in the final months of 2022, though at a slower pace than during the late summer and fall.
 Many people have tapped into savings built up early in the pandemic or turned to credit cards to maintain their spending habits in the face of inflation.
 But as savings are whittled away, consumers are growing more cautious.

 "Everyday stuff is just costing more," says Nikki Moore, a married mother of two in Apopka, Florida.
 "The four of us going to the movies — nothing super, not 3D — just the four of us for tickets and concessions, that's like $100, just for a movie night."